Hexworks/hexworks-site/_news/2019-02-01-weekly-update.md

 - [#186](https://github.com/Hexworks/zircon/issues/186) There was a small bug in the `TextArea` as well which caused an exception when [Del] was pressed in certain situations.

+**Caves of Zircon Tutorial**

+With the new input handling in place we'll create a release next week for Zircon and we can continue with the tutorial!
+Keep tuned for the next article soon!

 **Amethyst**

 Ever since Caves of Zircon was released people have been perusing the source code and the ECS(ish) lib which we've started